misbahsohail/Machine_leanrning_coursework/README.md

 # How to run
 1. Clone this repository
+2. Open the terminal.
-2. Go to directory `cd Machine_learning_coursework`
+3. Go to directory `cd Machine_learning_coursework`
-3. Install the required depedencies `$ pip install -r requirements.txt`
+4. Install the required depedencies `$ pip install -r requirements.txt`
-4. Run the code `python Part2.py`
+5. Run the code `python Part2.py`

 # Description